blinkupsdk/docs/Manual-SDK.md

 #### Metadata
 Metadata is used to determine the specific user in your system, which needs to receive specific push notification, for example, about new friend request or a new friend arriving to the event.
-Everything you would set as metadata for specific Blinkup user will be sent in the webhook so you can map it to proper user in your system.
+Everything you would set as metadata for specific BlinkUp user will be sent in the webhook so you can map it to proper user in your system.

 #### Getting current metadata